Search is based on keyword.

 Ex: "How do I write a new procedure?"

 With Nuke, you can merge images in a wide variety of ways.
-In this chapter, we teach you how to use the Merge, ContactSheet, and CopyRectangle nodes.
+In these pages, we teach you how to use the Merge, ContactSheet, and CopyRectangle nodes.

 The Merge node with its compositing algorithms allows you to control just how your images are combined.